Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 3. No agreement results in a _decider_, the winner choosing the _centre_ and _circle_ and the loser choosing the _beerlines_.

-# Play
+# Start

 1. A team is either _Offence_ or _Defence_; If a team is _Offence_ the other is necessarily the _Defence_ and vice versa.
-2. A _decider_ is played, the winner determines if they want to start or choose side, the loser may choose side if the winner chose to start.
+2. A _decider_ is played, the winner determines if they want to start as _Offence_ or choose side and start as _Defence_, the loser may choose side if the winner chose to start as _Offence_.

 # Objective